What are the best places to visit in Australia and the Pacific for 2018 and beyond? Read on to find out!

 From skiing and surfing (in the same day!), to lounging on a pristine beach deep in the Pacific, to swimming with whale sharks in Western Australia, there is a lot to do at these six awesome destinations in Oceania.
 Oh — and if an overwater bungalow at Bora Bora is on your bucket list, but you don’t have the cash to spare, read on to find out where you can get that same experience for half the price.

-So book those flights now, because below are the hot and trendy places to visit in Australia and the Pacific for the year 2018!
+So book those flights now, because below are the best places to visit in Australia and the Pacific for the year 2018!
 Get there now before everyone else figures out how incredible these destinations are!

 This is the third in a series on the Best Places to Travel in 2018 for each continent around the globe.
-So be sure you see the rest of the series by liking Travel Lemming on Facebook or signing up for email updates at the end of the post!
+So be sure to check out the full list!

 Moorea is a tropical island located in popular French Polynesia, but it is much lesser known than its sister island, Bora Bora.
 Though Bora Bora tends to be at the top of everyone’s bucket lists these days, Moorea is arguably the better island of the two, and here’s why: The island of Moorea is very easily accessible from Tahiti.
 The short 40-minute ferry ride only costs about $15 each way and there are many boats scheduled daily.
 To get to Bora Bora you’ll spend around $400 for a round-trip flight since there is no ferry service available.
 Moorea, which is preferred by the locals as well, is much larger than Bora Bora and has many more activities at a fraction of the price.
 If an overwater bungalow is on your bucket list you can get one here for about half the price and stay twice as long.